xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

 [storage](https://github.com/xapi-project/xcp-idl/blob/37c676548a53b927ac411ab51f33892a7b891fda/storage/storage_interface.ml#L51)
 ).
 These APIs will only be called by Xapi on localhost.
 In particular they will not be called across-hosts and therefore do not have to be backward compatible.
+These are "cluster plugin APIs".

 We will define the following APIs:

-- `Cluster.add`: add a host to a cluster.
-On exit the local host software will know about the new host but it may need to be restarted before the change takes effect
+- `Membership.create`: add a host to a cluster.
+On exit the local host cluster software will know about the new host but it may need to be restarted before the change takes effect
   - in:`hostname:string`: the hostname of the management domain
   - in:`uuid:string`: a UUID identifying the host
+  - in:`id:int`: the lowest available unique integer identifying the host where an integer will never be re-used unless it is guaranteed that all nodes have forgotten any previous state associated with it
   - in:`address:string list`: a list of addresses through which the host can be contacted
   - out: Task.id
-- `Cluster.remove`: removes a named host from the cluster.
+- `Membership.destroy`: removes a named host from the cluster.
 On exit the local host software will know about the change but it may need to be restarted before it can take effect
   - in:`uuid:string`: the UUID of the host to remove